cris7ea/dotfiles/README.md

 ```

 - **initDotfiles**: This will search for all `.symlink` files and create a .file symlink in `$HOME` dir.
 - **install**: This will do update, install, brew, cask, macDefaults, oh-my-zsh,
  etc. It's best to execute it from time to time.
 - **macOSDefaults**: This contains some of my preferances for on macOS.

 ## Install:

 `cd; git clone https://github.com/cristeagc/dotfiles.git; cd dotfiles/scripts; ./install`

+## Other:

+- Install new version of node with NVM:

+Installs latest node version + reinstalls NPM global packages from old version: `nvm install node --reinstall-packages-from=node`

+Make the new version of node persist on new terminal session: `nvm alias default 7.5.0`